Sciences with the 2.5-meter Wide Field Survey Telescope (WFST): Expected Performance and Survey Strategy

 \subsection{Expected Performance of the System}

-The Wide Field Survey Telescope (WFST) is a 2.5m optical telescope with primary-focus optics designed for a wide 3$^{\circ}$ field of view (FoV).
-The optical system consists of a primary mirror, five corrector lenses, an atmospheric dispersion compensator (ADC), and the filters of six optical bands ($u$,$g$,$r$,$i$,$z$ and $w$).
-Active optics (AO) is equipped to keep the telescope in a seeing-limited condition and to reduce primary-focus assembly (PFA) misalignment and primary mirror deformation.
-The scientific imaging array consisting of nine 9K$\times$9K CCDs (E2V CCD290-99) with a pixel size of 10$\mu$m will be installed in the primary focus plane, resulting in an effective FoV of about 6 square degrees.

-The telescope will be located on the top of the Saishiteng mountain near Lenghu (93$^{\circ}53^{\prime}$~E, 38$^{\circ}36^{\prime}$~N) at an altitude of 4200~m.
-The observing conditions of the site have been monitored for three years ever since 2018 \cite{2021Natur.596..353D}, which gives a median value of seeing of 0.75 arcsec, an average night sky background brightness around 22.0 mag~arcsec${^{-2}}$ at V-band when the moon is below the horizon.
+The observing conditions of the site have been monitored for three years since 2018 \cite{2021Natur.596..353D}, giving a median value of seeing of 0\farcs75, an average night sky background brightness around 22.0 mag~arcsec${^{-2}}$ in V-band when the moon is below the horizon.
 The nightly observable time ranges from 5 hours in June to over 11 hours in January in each year.
-The clear time fraction is about 70\%, and the observing conditions in a significant number (337) of nights reach photometric requirements in the year 2021\footnote{http://lenghu.china-vo.org/sitecondition}.
-Taking into account of a number of downgrading factors beyond the designed imaging performance of the optical system, doom and atmospheric seeing, we expect that the overall image quality is approximately 1$^{\prime\prime}$, if a median seeing of 0.75$^{\prime\prime}$ is assumed.
-The averaged throughput is estimated to be 0.39, 0.72, 0.60, 0.56 and 0.33 for $u$, $g$, $r$, $i$ and $z$ bands, respectively.
+The clear time fraction is about 70\%, and the observation conditions in a significant number (337) of nights reach photometric requirements in the year 2021\footnote{http://lenghu.china-vo.org/sitecondition}.
+Taking into account a number of downgrade factors beyond the optical system's designed imaging performance, dome and atmospheric seeing, we expect overall image quality to be about $\sim 1$\arcsec~ assuming a median seeing of 0\farcs75.
+The averaged throughput is estimated to be 0.39, 0.72, 0.60, 0.56 and 0.33 for the $u$, $g$, $r$, $i$ and $z$ bands, respectively.

-We estimate the limiting magnitudes of WFST based on the specification of the system design along with relevant available data.
-We take a value of 22.0~mag~arcsec$^{-2}$ as the V-band sky background level, and adopt a model spectrum obtained from the SkyCalc code (Version 2.0.9) developed by ESO astronomers.
-An airmass of 1.2 is assumed, and aperture photometry is applied to estimate the limiting magnitudes of the system for point source (Mag$_{\rm{30s}}$) required to render a signal-to-noise ratio (SNR) of 5 for a 30 second exposure.
-We also compute the limiting magnitudes (Mag$_{\rm{50m}}$) of the images stacked from one hundred 30-seconds exposures with a total integration of 50 minutes.
+We estimate the limiting magnitudes of WFST based on the specification of the system design along with the relevant available data.
+We took a value of 22.0~mag~arcsec$^{-2}$ as the V-band sky background level, and adopted a model spectrum obtained from the SkyCalc code (version 2.0.9) developed by ESO astronomers.
+An airmass of 1.2 is assumed and aperture photometry is applied to estimate the limiting magnitudes of the system for point sources (Mag$_{\rm{30s}}$ or Mag$_{\rm{60s}}$) required to render a signal-to-noise ratio (SNR) of 5 for a 30 or 90 second exposure.
+We also computed the limiting magnitudes (Mag$_{\rm{50m}}$) of the images stacked from 100 30-second exposures with a total integration of 50 minutes.
 These results are reported in Table \ref{limiting_magnitude} \cite{2023arXiv230103068L}.